scicolabs/data-science-ml/Jupyter.md

 This command has cloned the jupyter-aws Github repository and made the contents available to us in our Jupyter environment.
 Browse back to the Jupyter Files tab.
 You should see a new folder called ‘jupyter-aws’.
 Click on that folder, and then click on the ‘labs’ folder within it.
 The ‘labs’ folder contains a number of saved notebooks we can run.

-For example, let’s try interactively running the Building fractals with x86.ipynb notebook.
+For example, let’s try interactively running the 'Building fractals with x86.ipynb' notebook.
 Clicking on that file will load the notebook.
 You should see something like,

 ![Jupyter Notebook - Fractal](images/notebook-fractal.png)